‘When I set out to run, I thought I was going to see a problem and what I found was a catastrophe.’

 She first became interested in the issue while working as a lawyer in Melbourne, but quickly became frustrated at the lack of attention the subject received.

 “I got involved in water because I was absolutely horrified that we have such a major global crisis on our doorstep affecting literally billions of people … and we’re not talking about it,” she says.

 In many countries, taps, wells and pipes delivering safe water do not exist.
-One in ten people - nearly 800 million in total - lack access to clean water.
+According to a new UN report, two billion people worldwide lack access to clean drinking water.
 Every day, more than 800 children below the age of five die from diarrhoea caused by contaminated water and poor sanitation.

 As climate change makes drought more frequent, vulnerable water supplies are under increasing stress.
 Seventeen countries - home to a quarter of the world’s population - face ‘extremely high’ levels of baseline water stress.

 By 2050, around 60 per cent of the world’s inhabitants will likely face water scarcity.